 Kale Caesar Salad Tips

 Kale is clearly the star of this salad and it’s no wonder!
-This superfood is hearty and a bit more filling than romaine lettuce.
+This Top Superfoods List is hearty and a bit more filling than romaine lettuce.
 If kale isn’t your favorite then swap for dark romaine or do half romaine, half kale and enjoy!

 The Garlic Lemon Aioli is super easy to make, remember to give your cashews time to soak.
 If you forget to soak them ahead of time, pour hot water over them and let them sit for 10-15 minutes.
 The drain and add to the recipe.